-Popular in use since 1956, the TQC approach has been revolutionized in Harvard business school and emphasizes the importance of marketing, accounting, sales, and human resources.
+Popular in use since 1956, the TQC approach has been revolutionized at Harvard Business School and emphasizes the importance of marketing, accounting, sales, and human resources.
 This was the first method that broke down the different elements of quality control measures.

 3) SPC - Statistical Process Control

-The Statistical Process Control focuses on individual processes and uses feedbacks to regulate the process of quality control.
+Statistical Process Control focuses on individual processes and uses feedback to regulate the process of quality control.

 4) CWQC - Company-Wide Quality control